mt-caret/mizu/README.md

 > 上善若水

-Mizu is an experiment to try and provide secure and asynchronous messaging similar to email combined with PGP, while being forward secure and trying to mimimalize information leakage, similar to [Pond](https://web.archive.org/web/20151101081526/https://pond.imperialviolet.org/).
+Mizu is an experiment to explore what secure, private, and asynchronous messaging might look on the blockchain.
+Mizu is similar to email combined with PGP, while being forward secure and mimimizing information leakage, similar to [Pond](https://web.archive.org/web/20151101081526/https://pond.imperialviolet.org/).

 ## security, asynchronicity, forward security, and minimization of information leakage